sensoworks/docs/docs/platform/platform-architecture/what-why-when.md

 For this reason we partnership with companies that have solid background in monitoring infrastructures.
 Collaborating with physicists, geologists, construction engineers is what makes the difference in succeeding in these projects.
 We strongly believe that the sum of two competences produces more than their pure algebraic result.
 Only facing a problem from different perspectives and different backgrounds, in a interdisciplinary approach, permits to solve problems better and faster.

-## Main characteristics an top 3 killing features
+## Main characteristics and top 3 killing features

 The Sensoworks platform has been designed to solve many IoT needs.
 These are a list of its features: